-4. In the meantime make your dressing by combining your extra virgin olive oil, cider vinegar and salt and pepper.
-Leave to one side.
+4. Meanwhile, make the dressing by combining the extra virgin olive oil, cider vinegar and salt and pepper.
+Put to one side.

-5. Once your veg is nicely roasted, pick out the thyme sprigs and serve on a bed of lambs lettuce.
-Top with goats cheese and drizzle generously with the dressing and serve warm.
+5. Once roasted, remove the vegetables from the oven and pick out the thyme sprigs.
+Serve warm on a bed of lambs lettuce topped with soft goats cheese and a good drizzle of dressing.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.

 V– Vegetarian Gf– Gluten free